kalekotlin/kalekotlin.github.io/_posts/2020-02-02-First Post.md

 ---
 layout: post
 author: Bryce Crist (Mochamethod)
+title: First Post
 ---
-## Here it goes...
+## Here it goes...:

-&nbsp;&nbsp;&nbsp;&nbsp;So... what do I say?
+### &nbsp;&nbsp;&nbsp;&nbsp;So... what do I say?
 I guess the idea is to just start talking about whatever.
 I might as well start out with a little bit of information about myself.
 This is a blog, so I have to write *something* down, right?
 Why not talk about myself?

 ------